VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch00/ch00_lab_solutions.md

 **The same exploration strategy can WIN or LOSE depending on whether the policy is cold (random) or warm (trained).** In fact, the winner *reverses*: uniform dominates cold start, but local wins after warm-up!

-This is not a bug—it's a fundamental insight about RL exploration.
+This is not a bug---it's a fundamental insight about RL exploration.

 ---